music dictionary : As - As

 astrein(German) on the level (colloquial), above-board

-astreindre à faire(French) force to do
+astreindre à faire(French) to force to do

 astretto(Italian) constrained, compelled